thejerrytan/mini-go-compiler/README.md

 1. We do not allow uppercase characters.
 2. We do not allow _ and punctuation in function names and variables
 3. Function names and variable names must start with a lowercase character
+4. Recognition of NAME and VAR is being done at this stage

 ## Parser
 1. We did not check for Go block returns as we think it does not make sense for there to be returns in concurrency blocks